 As is noted in the State Department report on human rights for 2012, the Iraqi government continues to uncover mass graves of Iraqi victims of the Saddam regime.
 This effort is under the authority of the Human Rights Ministry.
 The largest to date was a mass grave in Mahawil, near Hilla, that contained 3,000 bodies; the grave was discovered in 2003, shortly after the fall of the regime.
 In July 2012, a mass grave was discovered near Najaf, containing the bodies of about 500 Iraqi Shiites killed during the 1991 uprising against Saddam Hussein.
-Excavations of mass graves in Wasit and Dhi Qar provinces began in April and May 2013, respectively.
+Excavations of mass graves in Wasit and Dhi Qar provinces took place in April and May 2013, respectively.

-Regional Dimension
+Regional Relationships

 Iraq's neighbors, as well as the United States, have significant interest in Iraq's stability and its regional alignments.
 Iraq's post-Saddam Shiite leadership has affinity for Iran, which supported the Iraqi Shiites in years of struggle against Saddam.
 Yet, Iraq also seeks to reintegrate into the Arab fold-of which Iran is not a part-after more than 20 years of ostracism following Iraq's invasion of Kuwait in August 1990.
-That motive mitigates, to some extent, Iranian influence in Iraq because the Arab world is primarily composed of Sunni Muslims.

-Iraq's reintegration into the Arab fold took a large step forward with the holding of an Arab League summit in Baghdad during March 27-29, 2012.
-Iraq hailed the gathering as a success primarily because of the absence of major security incidents during the gathering.
+Iraq's reintegration into the Arab world took a large step forward with the holding of an Arab League summit in Baghdad during March 27-29, 2012.
+Iraq hailed the gathering as a success primarily because of the absence of major security incidents.
 However, only nine heads of state out of the 22 Arab League members attended, of which only one was a Persian Gulf leader (Amir Sabah al-Ahmad Al Sabah of Kuwait).
 On May 23-24, 2012, Iraq hosted nuclear talks between Iran and six negotiating powers.
-Iraq participated in the regional Eager Lion military exercise in Jordan in mid-2013, and in an international mine countermeasures exercise off Bahrain.
-In July 2013, the United States convened a strategic dialogue that includes Iraq, Jordan, and the United Arab Emirates, and Egypt joined the subsequent session of the dialogue the week of November 18, 2013.

 Iraq is also sufficiently confident to begin offering assistance to other emerging Arab democracies.
 Utilizing its base of expertise in chemical weaponry during the Saddam Hussein regime, Iraq has provided some technical assistance to the post-Qadhafi authorities in Libya to help them clean up chemical weapons stockpiles built up by the Qadhafi regime.
-It donated \$100,000 and provided advisers to support elections in Tunisia after its 2011 revolution.38
+It donated \$100,000 and provided advisers to support elections in Tunisia after its 2011 revolution.37